JeffreyChan0913/machineleanring/README.md

 I will start from regression modeling, and I will include most popular statistical modeling techniques in this repos so that you can have all the idea of how it works.

-I would suggest you to use
+I would suggest you to use .rmd and work along with mine to see the result.
+Pdf version is for you to revise what is going on.

 1) Regression
 		- Linear Regression Essentials in R <br/>